Where can I buy food in Coalmont?

 Blakeburn is another interesting abandoned town site.
 It is located by continuing to travel along the Forest Service Road past the Granite Creek Cemetery about 6 km.
 At the “Y” in the road, take the left fork.
 The right fork leads to an active Open Pit Coalmine.

 If you enjoy hiking or biking, you can follow the KVR/Trans Canada Trail either east or west for as long as you care to travel.
 The trail is one block north of The Mozey-On-Inn.

-Does the Coalmont Hotel rent rooms?
+Is the Coalmont Hotel open?

 Will my cell phone work in Coalmont?